Islam in the Republic of Ireland

 The documented history of Islam in the Republic of Ireland dates back to the 1950s.
-The number of Muslims in the Republic of Ireland has increased since the 1990s, mostly through immigration.
-According to the 2016 Irish census, the number of Muslims resident in the Republic was 63,443 (1.26% of total population).
+The number of Muslims in Ireland has increased since the 1990s, mostly through immigration.
+For the 2022 Irish census, 81,930 were counted within the Republic of Ireland.
+There are around 12,000 Muslims within Northern Ireland.

 History

 The earliest mention of Ireland in Muslim sources originates in the works of Al-Idrisi in his Tabula Rogeriana mentioned Irlandah-al-Kabirah (Great Ireland).

 The organisational history of Islam in Ireland is complex, not least because of the great variety of ethnic backgrounds of Muslims in the country.
-The first Islamic Society in Ireland was established in 1959.
-It was formed by students studying in Ireland and was called the Dublin Islamic Society (later called the Islamic Foundation of Ireland).
-At that time there was no mosque in Dublin.
-The students used their homes and later rented halls for Jum'ah (Friday) and Eid (Muslim holiday) prayers.
+The first Islamic Society in Ireland was established in 1959, formed by students studying in Ireland and was called the Dublin Islamic Society (later called the Islamic Foundation of Ireland).
+At that time there was no mosque in Dublin, so the students used their homes and later rented halls for Jumu'ah (Friday) and Eid (Muslim holiday) prayers.
 In 1976 the first mosque and Islamic centre in Ireland was opened in a four-storey building at 7 Harrington Street, Dublin 8.
 Among those who contributed to the cost of the mosque and Islamic centre was the late King Faisal of Saudi Arabia.
-In 1981 the Ministry of Endowment and Islamic Affairs of Kuwait sponsored a full-time imam for the mosque.
+In 1981, the Ministry of Endowment and Islamic Affairs of Kuwait sponsored a full-time imam for the mosque.

+The Belfast Islamic Centre was founded in Belfast in 1978.
+The Centre is currently located on the corner of University Road and Fountainville Avenue in South Belfast.

 In 1983, the present building of the Dublin Mosque and Islamic Centre was bought, renovated and the headquarters of the Society moved from Harrington Street to 163 South Circular Road, Dublin 8.

 In Cork, prayer halls are located in housing estates.
 Cork's Muslim community operates out of an industrial estate, while hoping to raise money to build a new mosque.

 In 1992, Moosajee Bhamjee became the first (and to date only) Muslim Teachta Dála (Member of Irish Parliament).

 Demography and ethnic background

-According to the 2016 Irish census, there were 63,443 Muslims living in the Republic of Ireland, representing a 29% increase over the figures for the 2011 census.
-However the Islamic community is very much a minority, especially when compared to the numbers of Christians and those of no religion.
-Cities and towns with the highest Muslim population according to the 2016 census:
+According to the 2022 census, there were 83,300 Muslims living within the Republic of Ireland, representing a 29.1% increase over the figures for the 2016 census, remaining very much a minority.
+Cities and towns with the highest Muslim population according to the 2022 census are:

-27,586 Dublin City and suburbs;

-3,633 Cork City and suburbs;

-3,432 Limerick City and suburbs;

-2,047 Galway City and suburbs;

-1,392 Waterford City and suburbs;